 (D) Other.

-(11) the following information by employee category identified in subdivision (9) for each payroll increase during the test year:
+(11) If not already provided under subdivision (2), the following information by employee category identified in subdivision (9) for each payroll increase during from the historical test period or base period through the test period:

 (A) The date.

 (B) The percentage increase.

+Any proposed changes to, additions, or deletions of historical test period or base period compensation programs should be explained in detail with the proposed effective date identified.
+Any assumptions or forecasted data shall be explained in detail.

-(12) A description of the utility's other employee compensation programs paid or granted by the utility during the test year , including, but not limited to, the following:
+(12) A description of the utility's other employee compensation programs paid or granted by the utility during the historical test year period or base period, including, but not limited to, the following:

 (A) Performance bonuses.